 subject to limitation on the receipt of SNAP benefits for three months out of 36 months if the ABAWD does not work at least 20 hours per week or participate in employment and training activities, as specified in 7 USC §2015(o)(1)(A)–(C).

-ABAWDs meeting E&T work requirements—ABAWDs who are:

-participating for at least 30 hours per week in SNAP E&T employment and training activities;

-employed at least 20 hours per week; or

-participating in employment and training activities other than those funded under SNAP E&T—that is, self-initiated activities funded by Workforce Innovation and Opportunity Act (WIOA), Trade Adjustment Assistance (TAA), or workforce programs for veterans operated by the U.S. Department of Labor (DOL) or U.S. Department of Veterans Affairs—at the time of the initial SNAP certification at HHSC.

-ABAWDs not meeting E&T work requirements—ABAWDs who are not employed at least 20 hours per week, and prior to certification for SNAP benefits are not participating in any self-initiated employment and training activities, such as those funded by WIOA or TAA

-ABAWDs not meeting work requirements at the time of SNAP certification will be required to participate in SNAP E&T activities.
-Failure to comply may result in loss of SNAP benefits.

 Note: After initial SNAP certification is completed and an ABAWD’s eligibility information is sent through the Texas Integrated Eligibility Redesign System (TIERS) and the WorkInTexas.com interface, WorkInTexas.com displays a Secondary Status-in-Group (SIG) Code C to indicate that an ABAWD is not meeting work requirements.
 Refer to B-500 for information on obtaining access to TIERS.

 Assessment—an in-depth evaluation of employability, educational history, vocational and educational skills, work experience, family circumstances, and support service needs

 Close of Business—For purposes of the SNAP E&T Guide, 5:00 p.m. on business days, or the time at which the office closes for the day, whichever comes first